Essay writing blog on DoMyWork

 Before finalising a topic, it helps to pause and review a few practical considerations.

 A title such as “Business growth strategies” is too broad and difficult to analyse in depth.
+A narrower focus like “Growth strategies used by technology startups” is far easier to research and evaluate.

-Academic assessment focuses heavily on evaluation and theory application rather than description.
-A strong topic should naturally lead you to question, compare, and analyse ideas.
+Academic assessment focuses heavily on evaluation and theory application rather than simple description.

 Suggested topics include: